Docs

 A Java agent is a special set of classes which, by using the Java Instrumentation API, can intercept applications running on the JVM and inject code to provide more functionality.

 OpenTelemetry is an emerging standard for generating, collecting and exporting telemetry data, such as traces, metrics, and logs.
 It’s supported by various tools and vendors.
-Vaadin tests and supports integration with a specific selection of vendors.
+Vaadin tests and supports integrations with selected vendors.
 Check the documentation for your preferred observability platform to learn how to use traces and spans.

 Caution